-I knew the second that I started reading Financial Shenanigans: How to Detect Accounting Gimmicks and Fraud in Financial Statements that I would love it.
-The book by Howard Schilit and Jeremy Perler dives deep into the dark world of corporate accounting, blowing apart common tricks corporate accountants use to make businesses look better than they are.
+I knew the second I started reading Financial Shenanigans: How to Detect Accounting Gimmicks and Fraud in Financial Statements that I would love it.
+The book by Howard Schilit with Jeremy Perler and Yoni Engelhart dives deep into the dark world of corporate accounting, blowing apart common tricks corporate accountants use to make businesses look better than they are.

 The book hits hard on the many changes in GAAP accounting and how masterful accountants trick business analysts with gimmickry.
 In total there are:

 - 7 Earnings manipulation shenanigans – These run the gamut from simple revenue recognition discrepancies to very disingenuous sales processes that allow a company to record revenue before a sale is even made.
 The author boosts this section of the book with high-quality examples from leading public companies including Sunbeam and IBM.
 You won’t believe the extent to which high-profile companies report earnings beats with fictitious accounting numbers.

 - 4 Cash flow shenanigans – The cash flow statement is one of the most difficult to engineer – a company produces cash, or it doesn’t.
 However, accounting teams still have four methods to boost cash flows when a business would otherwise produce very little free cash.
 This section primarily focuses on how businesses shift financing cash flows (money from stock and bond sales) into operating income.
 Also, this section uncovers how acquisitions and disposition can be used to make cash flow look stronger than it really is.